golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 ---
-description: Step-by-step guide on integrating Golem network with a browser, covering installation, setup, and script execution.
+description: Step-by-step tutorial on integrating Golem network with a browser, covering installation, setup, and script execution.
 title: Golem in browser Quickstart explained
 type: Tutorial
 ---